2026 World Cup Guide: San Francisco Bay Area

 Photo: UVL/Shutterstock

 Levi’s Stadium (which will officially be “San Francisco Bay Area Stadium” during the World Cup, per FIFA’s no-corporate-names policy), opened in 2014 and has been the home of the NFL’s San Francisco 49ers for just over a decade.
-It was famously the fastest-built stadium in NFL history, taking just over two years to complete at a cost of $1.27 billion.
-It seats around 68,500 fans for normal events but can expand to more than 75,000 for major events.
+It took just over two years to complete at a cost of $1.27 billion.
+It seats around 68,500 fans for normal events but can expand to more than 71,000 for major events.
 It has a 27,000-square-foot green roof, solar panels, and water-saving systems and sits in the center of Silicon Valley.

-In 2026, it hosted Super Bowl LX, before which the 49ers spent another $200 million on upgrades.
-So far, it’s also hosted the Copa América Centenario and the College Football Playoff National Championship.
+Ahead of the dual hosting of Super Bowl LX in February 2026 and the World Cup that summer, the 49ers completed a two-year, $200 million renovation — fully privately funded by the team’s ownership — that added the largest 4K video boards in the NFL (70 percent larger than the previous screens, with four times the pixel count) and a new field-level hospitality space called The Elevate Club.
+It has also hosted the Copa América Centenario and the College Football Playoff National Championship.
 Worth noting for visitors: the stadium is in Santa Clara, roughly 45 miles south of San Francisco, so plan accordingly.

 Fun fact: the stadium has a working rooftop farm, named “Faithful Farm” after the 49ers’ fanbase.
 Throughout the year, 40 rotating crops are grown and harvested for use in club-level dining at the stadium, including tomatoes, peppers, herbs, and edible flowers.
 It’s the first rooftop farm ever installed on an NFL stadium.